Winter Care Tips for Orchestral Instruments

 If your home doesn’t have humidity control, consider purchasing a humidifier to protect your instrument.
 We recommend Dampit instrument inserts.
 They are easy to use, and you don’t have to remove them in order to play.
 These help maintain the ideal humidity range of 45% to 55% relative humidity.

 You can often tell that your instrument is too dry by the way it sounds.
 Properly maintained wood will sound rich and resonant, but dry wood produces a thin sound.
 As wood dries out, it also begins to shrink.
 This puts pressure on joints and seams that were not designed to withstand the strain.
 Glued seams will open, and cracks will form in weaker areas of the wood.
 If you notice any cracks beginning, put your instrument away as soon as possible and take it to The Music Shoppe closest to you.
-These problems are best addressed early on.

 Questions?
 Let us know!